pcla-code/EARN/README.md

 - ena_arm_func(): Generates EARN plots for each group or condition

 - ena_arm_func_diff(): Generates difference plots comparing EARN structures between pairs of groups

+You can install the rENA package using the following command: install.packages("rENA", repos = c("https://cran.qe-libs.org", "https://cran.rstudio.org"))

+If you have additional issues installing it, please contact afzambrano@gmail.com